openxc/openxc-python/docs/tools/dashboard.rst

     $ openxc-dashboard --trace monday-trace.json

 Command-line options
 ====================

-A quick overview of all possible command line options can be found via ``--help``.
+An overview of all possible command line options can be found via ``--help``.

-.. include:: ../_shared/common_cmdoptions.rst